Having a solid personal financial planning process is the first step in achieving your financial goals.

 This financial planning process is a standard method for creating a financial plan.
-This process helps you evaluate your financial situation, identify your goals, create a strategy, and monitor your progress.
+The process helps you with evaluating your financial situation, identifying your goals, creating a strategy, and also monitoring your progress.

 Steps in financial planning

-Here are the 6 key steps in financial planning that you can leverage towards creating your own plan.
+Here are the 7 steps of financial planning that you can leverage towards creating your own plan.

-Before you can create a plan for your future, you need to know where you are today.
+Before you can create a plan for your future, you need to know where you are today and your individual situation.
 To do so, you’ll begin by collecting current financial information.

-Here’s what you need to gather to do an effective analysis of your financial state:
+So here’s what you need to gather to do an effective analysis of your financial state and personal circumstances:

 - Income and tax information

-- List of debt and the amounts (Ex. mortgage, car loan, student loans, credit cards, etc.)
+- List of debt and the amounts (Ex. mortgage, car loan, student loans, credit card debt, etc.)